Total Risk Management Pty Limited, Privacy Policy

 Fund Websites

-When a member visits the Fund websites, hosted by Russell Investments or Link Super, TRM collects data including the IP address, which may be used to help TRM determine which pages are most popular, peak usage times and other information to help TRM make the Fund websites more efficient and easier to use.
+When anyone visits the Fund websites, hosted by Russell Investments or Link Super, TRM collects data including the IP address, which may be used to help TRM determine which pages are most popular, peak usage times and other information to help TRM make the Fund websites more efficient and easier to use.

 The Fund websites may contain links to other sites.
 TRM is not responsible for the privacy practices or the content of these websites.